Why Not Visit Toulouse This Summer?

 Things to do in Toulouse on a first visit

-The Place du Capitole, the starting point for all discoveries in Toulouse.
+The starting point for all discoveries in Toulouse.
 Entirely pedestrian, it allows visitors to understand at a glance why the city is so strongly associated to the colour pink.
 Its centre is adorned by a huge Occitan cross, which alone is worth a stop.

 Did you know?